Your day-by-day itinerary

 Explore Cusco, the Inca heartland and a city of colourful contrasts.
 During this trip, you’ll spend two nights in Cusco, the gateway to Machu Picchu and the Sacred Valley.
 Travellers from all over the world meet here before heading into the mountains, making it a lively hub of restaurants, bars and museums.
 Scattered with Inca ruins and colonial churches, it’s a brilliant place for an atmospheric wander.

-Amazon Jungle Lodge
+Into the Amazon - Jungle Lodge